MobilityData/Mobility-Data-Interoperability-Principles/docs/en/index.md

 - building the movement for mobility data interoperability.

 The coauthor coalition is:
-{%  include "coalition.md"  %}
+--8<-- "docs/en/coalition.md"

---8<-- "../../assets/co-authors-logo-grid.html"
+--8<-- "overrides/assets/co-authors-logo-grid.html"

 ---

 **Does your organization support interoperability?**

-*[Contact us](mailto:interoperablemobility@gmail.com) to add your name to the [list of cosignatories](support.md) or apply to become part of the Coalition of co-authors.*
+*[Contact us](mailto:interoperablemobility@gmail.com) to add your name to the [list of cosignatories](support.md#cosignatories) or apply to become part of the Coalition of co-authors.*

 ---